ADaMiller14/Pi-In-the-Sky/README.md

 __Febuary 18 - Day 21__

-Aidan finished and uploaded the Fritzing while Cade almost inished the debugging.
+Aidan finished and uploaded the Fritzing while Cade almost finished the debugging.